 GraphicsAs the name suggests, this game uses a fractal generator to render the mountains.

-LucasfilmRescue on Fractalus!, along with Ballblazer, was the first games launched by LucasFilm Games.
+LucasfilmRescue on Fractalus! along with Ballblazer were the first games developed by Lucasfilm Games.

 - Computer Gaming World